sherlock-audit/2022-11-bullvbear/README.md

 - [Website](https://bullvbear.xyz/)
 - [Twitter](https://twitter.com/BullvBearNFT)
 - [Discord](https://discord.gg/tfMzWkcP9R)
+- [Gitbook](https://bull-v-bear.gitbook.io/) (check in particular the [“Understanding the protocol” section](https://bullvbear.gitbook.io/home/understanding-the-protocol/the-mechanism) as well as the [functional specs for the smart contracts](https://bullvbear.gitbook.io/home/understanding-the-protocol/smart-contracts))
 ---

 # About BullvBear

 BullvBear is a peer-to-peer marketplace enabling traders to buy and sell NFTs in the future.
-- People bullish on a collection will take a buy order (bull) and will pay the settlement price (bull price) to get any NFT from the collection before the settlement deadline.
+- People bullish on a collection will take a buy order (bull) and will pay the settlement price (bull price/collateral) to get any NFT from the collection before the settlement deadline.
 They will usually pay a price discounted to the current floor price, therefore will get a discounted NFT
-- People bearish on a collection will pay a security deposit (bear price) to be able to sell any NFT from the collection at the predetermined settlement price (bull price) to a buyer.
+- People bearish on a collection will pay a security deposit (bear price/premium) to be able to sell any NFT from the collection at the predetermined settlement price (bull price/collateral) to a buyer.
 If the collection floor price goes down they will cash out a profit (shorting).
 If they don’t send the NFT, they lose their security deposit that is sent to the buyer (bull)

 ---